Prekshith-MJ/Heart_Disease_Prediction/README.md

 # Heart Disease Prediction 🫀💓

 This project demonstrates a complete machine learning workflow to **predict the presence of heart disease** using clinical data.
 It covers everything from data loading and exploratory analysis to model training, evaluation, and future improvements.
-This README is designed for GitHub, giving readers and potential collaborators a clear, step-by-step overview of the process.
+This is designed for giving readers and potential collaborators a clear, step-by-step overview of the process.

 ---